API limits

 Be aware of API limits when configuring accounts and building apps

 Most, if not all, APIs have API limits.
-These are limits that control how often an external entity, I.E. an API user, can make a call to an application at a defined frequency.
-There are technological consequences of receiving and responding to API requests.
-Limits are used to both control costs and help limit possible damage bad actors can inflict on an application.
-API limits can be by the day, by the minute, by the hour, etc. The bottom line is that if you are making too many API calls you will get errors rejecting API calls that exceed the application's limits.
+These are limits that control how often an API user, can make a call to an application, and how many calls that user can make.
+Software providers impose API limits to control costs and help limit possible bad actors.
+API limits can be by the day, by the minute, by the hour, etc. The bottom line is that if you are making too many API calls you will be rate limited and will receive 429 errors.

 At Middle, we want to make sure you are smart about how you use APIs so you don't hit limits and incur unnecessary API charges.
 This article provides tips on how to maneuver API limits for both account configuration and app development.

-• Complete transfers - Grab all the data available from an endpoint or external resource.
-This sync is common for smaller datasets.
+• Complete transfers: Grab all the data available from an endpoint or external resource.

 Primary key lookups

 Almost every action in a workflow will make one or more API calls.
-When considering the number of API calls you are making to an application, you must think about how many actions are being used in a workflow.
-Workflows that are triggered by a large set of data can lead to a lot of API calls if a workflow has a number of actions.
+Workflows that are triggered by a large set of data can lead to a lot of API calls, particularly if a workflow runs several of actions in one execution.

 When building apps